 Results from animal studies using 14C-labeled tigecycline indicate that tigecycline is excreted readily via the milk of lactating rats.
 Consistent with the limited oral bioavailability of tigecycline, there is little or no systemic exposure to tigecycline in nursing pups as a result of exposure via maternal milk.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when TYGACIL (tigecycline) is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when TYGACIL is administered to a nursing woman [see WARNINGS AND PRECAUTIONS].